PrefectHQ/prefect/docs/orchestration/concepts/artifacts.md

 - Update the artifact using `update_markdown_artifact()`.
 - Delete the artifact using `delete_artifact()`.

 Note that `update_markdown_artifact()` updates an existing markdown artifact by replacing the entire current markdown artifact with the new data provided.
+Here's an example of appending new report data to an existing artifact.

 ```python
 from prefect import task, Flow